$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Enforcing orthogonality

 \subsection{Encoder contribution of linear reconstruction}

-As noted in Appendix \ref{ap:pca-ae}, in a linear autoencoder the contribution of the encoder to the gradient is zero when $\mat{W}$ is orthogonal, and so if used in isolation it can serve as an implicit orthogonal regulariser:
+As noted in Appendix \ref{ap:pca-ae}, in a linear autoencoder the contribution of the encoder to the gradient is zero when $\bW$ is orthogonal, and so if used in isolation it can serve as an implicit orthonormality regularizer:

 having